Transition Resources for Ages 14 – 22

 Tips in transition planning for students and parents from The Asperger’s / Autism Network (AANE).

-Central Mass Transition Resource Guide (pdf)
+Autism Commission Transition Resource Guide (.pdf)

 Developed by the Central Transition Team to coordinate information about the state agencies and other resources in central Massachusetts that may be involved in planning and providing transition services.

-Designed to help individuals with autism spectrum disorder and other learning differences explore career interests, see & obtain employment and successfully maintain employment.
+JobTIPS Student Version!
+(DEMO VERSION) is designed to help individuals with autism spectrum disorder and other learning differences explore career interests, see & obtain employment and successfully maintain employment.

+Got Transition?
 National Health Care Transition Resources

 A national resource for health care professionals, families, youth, and state policy makers focusing on a young adult’s transition from pediatric to adult health care.